Falling Branch, Harford County

 Falling Branch passes through a steep gorge known as Kilgore Rocks, where the falls have developed in relatively erosion-resistant Prettyboy Schist.
 This formation was previously known as the upper pelitic schist of the Wissahickon formation.
 The falls are variously named by local residents Falling Creek Falls, Falling Branch Falls and Kilgore Falls.

-For more information on waterfalls refer to FactSheet 9: Maryland's Five Highest Waterfalls and Mountains.
+- FactSheet 9: Maryland's Five Highest Waterfalls and Mountains

 The Falling Branch Area of Rocks State Park is a 67 acre parcel of land which is home to Kilgore Falls.
 This non-developed, environmentally sensitive area has a serene hiking trail (Kilgore Falls Trail) leading back to the waterfall.
 Pets are allowed but must be on leashes at all times.
 Falling Branch is located five miles north of Rocks.
 Continue north on Route 24, turn left on St. Mary's Road then right onto Falling Branch Road and proceed to parking area and beginning of Kilgore Falls Trail on the right. *Please note: The address for directions to the parking lot is: 1026 Falling Branch Rd, Pylesville, MD 21132 (not McFadden Road as indicated on some online sites).
 There is no parking on the grass or along the road.
 There are no picnic tables, grills or restrooms in the area.